HealthRecords/health-record-visualizer/README.md

 ```
 The above is the structure for AppleHealth/Kaiser.
 For testing,
 we also support [Synthea](https://synthetichealth.github.io/synthea/) format, via convert_synthea.py.
 Other formats
 shouldn't be too hard to add.
-They all are supposed to he FHIR compliant.
+They all are supposed to be FHIR compliant.

 ## Usage